Emylle-Gama/Emylle-Gama/README.md

 - Banco de Dados
 - Redes de Computadores
 - Programação Web
-- Programação Direcionada a Objeto
+- Programação Orientada a Objeto

 <!---
 Emylle-Gama/Emylle-Gama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.